oskarhs/AutoHist.jl/paper/paper.md

 Pkg.add("AutoHist")
 ```

-To illustrate the basic use of the software, we fit a histogram based on the irregular RIH criterion and a regular histogram based on AIC to a standard normal random sample of size $n = 10^6$.
+To illustrate the basic use of the software, we fit a histogram based on the Random Irregular Histogram criterion and a regular histogram based on Akaike's Information Criterion to a standard normal random sample of size $n = 10^6$.

 ```julia
 using AutoHist, Random, Distributions